Goutch/Learning_Raytracing/README.md

 This project is a **PROTOTYPE** of a sparse voxel octree Ray tracer with opengl compute shaders

-It is used to compare multiple sparse voxel octree data structures implementation and their performances implications.
+It is used to compare multiple sparse voxel octree data structures implementation and their performances implications in ray tracing.

 The rendering is meant to be ported to [HellbenderEngine](https://github.com/Goutch/HellbenderEngine) in the future.